bitboxer/bitboxer.de/_posts/2013-01-10-29c3-retrospective.markdown

 next one!

 Luckily the [FEM](https://fem.tu-ilmenau.de/) captured all talks.
 If you missed the conference, you can watch all talks online.
-Sadly (or luckily, depending on the english skills of the person giving the talk ;) ) some of the talks are in German.
+Sadly (or luckily, depending on the english skills of the person giving the talk :wink: ) some of the talks are in German.

 Here is my list of talks you should not miss: